Glossary of CAS Terms

 strategic planning.
 An interactive and inclusive process conducted amongst constituents to identify the direction, purpose, and future end state of an organization and its objectives, goals, and steps to achieve.
 It is a “guide detailing the shared vision of what the unit desires to become and a plan of how to get there” (Burt & Schuh, 2017, p.
 310).

 student learning and development.
 Individual growth that is an intended outcome of engaging with functional area programs and services.
 Student learning and development refers to the changes that result when students are exposed to new experiences, concepts, information, and ideas; the knowledge, understanding, and personal growth are generated, in this context, from interactions with higher education learning environments.

 student learning and development domains and dimensions.
 Known as “CAS domains,” they represent six broad categories of student learning and development outcomes: knowledge acquisition, construction, integration, and application; cognitive complexity; intrapersonal development; interpersonal competence; humanitarianism and civic engagement; and practical competence.
-To comply with CAS standards, institutional programs and services must identify relevant and desirable outcomes from these domains, assess their achievement, and articulate how the programs or services contribute to each of the domains.
+To comply with CAS standards, institutional programs and services must identify relevant and desirable outcomes from pertinent domains, assess their achievement, and articulate how the programs or services contribute to each of the domains.
 Each domain includes a number of more specific outcome dimensions, and CAS also provides examples of outcome statements.

 supervision.
 The workplace activity in which a functional area employee has the responsibility and authority to hire, transfer, suspend, recall, promote, discharge, assign, reward, or discipline other employees.
 Supervision may also include the ability to adjust grievances or effectively recommend such action.